Maryland Trails Clearinghouse & Directory

 The Recreational Trails Program (RTP) provides funds to the States to develop and maintain recreational trails and trail-related facilities for both non-motorized and motorized recreational trail uses.
 The RTP is an assistance program of the Department of Transportation's Federal Highway Administration (FHWA).
 Federal transportation funds benefit recreation including hiking, bicycling, in-line skating, equestrian use, cross-country skiing, snowmobiling, off-road motorcycling, all-terrain vehicle riding, four-wheel driving, or using other off-road motorized vehicles.

 Maryland received $1,158,618 in RTP funds in 2010, and $5,622,664 over the course of the last five years.

-In the fall of 2010, Governor Martin O’Malley announced the results of the first-ever comprehensive Maryland State Parks Economic Impact and Visitors Study at a meeting with stakeholders at New Germany State Park.
+In the fall of 2010, the Governor's Office announced the results of the first-ever comprehensive Maryland State Parks Economic Impact and Visitors Study at a meeting with stakeholders at New Germany State Park.
 According to the study, Maryland State Parks have an estimated annual economic benefit to local economies and the State of more than $650 million annually.

 Funding Sources for Bicycle and Pedestrian Projects

 Bicycle and pedestrian projects are broadly eligible for funding from almost all the major Federal-aid highway, transit, safety, and other programs.
 Bicycle projects must be "principally for transportation, rather than recreation, purposes" and must be designed and located pursuant to the transportation plans required of States and Metropolitan Planning Organizations.

 National Highway System funds may be used to construct bicycle transportation facilities and pedestrian walkways on land adjacent to any highway on the National Highway System, including Interstate highways.
 23 USC Section 217 (b)